 If employees share the why of their organization, they become intrinsically motivated and crave to dance, long after the disc jokey packed up his gear.
 Then a rhythm unfolds to which both employer and employee can harmonize: no stepping on toes anymore, on the contrary – the rhythm is highly contagious and will infect others to dance along!
 If customers and stakeholders notice that their ‚host‘ is having a great party, and they discover that the music is also crawling under their skin, they want to be dancing along!

-So if your ‚dance partner‘ has a bad breath or is stepping on your toes – do not immediately rush off to the next party: maybe your partner feels the same!
-Consider to take out your ear butts, or change the music: find one that is going under both your skins – „it takes two to tango“!
+So if your ‚dance partner‘ has bad breath or is stepping on your toes – do not immediately rush off to the next party: maybe your partner feels the same!
+Consider taking out your ear butts, or change the music: find one that is going under both your skins – „it takes two to tango“!